Common Swimming Terms:

 At outdoor meets, remember it can be extremely hot, cold, wet or dry.
 Sunglasses, sunscreen, lawn chairs, sweaters, shorts, raincoats, hats, pillows, blankets, sleeping bags, or small tents are some of the equipment you will see at meets.
 Our team provides awnings at all outdoor meets for both swimmers and families to use.

 Age group swimmers are remarkably well behaved considering the waiting such meets entail.
 This is a good time to teach your child card games.
 Supply books, games, playing cards, etc. to help pass the time.
 Take things that do not require too much physical exertion as they are to rest when not competing in their events.

-Have your swimmers arrive at the meet for a warm-up period, usually one hour before the meet starts.
+Have your swimmers arrive at the meet for a warm-up period, usually one half hour before the meet starts.
 The Coach will announce such information at workouts before the meets.
 Be sure your swimmer is kept warm during waiting periods between events.
 Socks, shoes, warm-up suits or pants and jackets are supplies you want to have at each meet.
 In the summer a hat or head covering would also be helpful and sandals for walking on hot concrete.
 Don’t forget the sunscreen.

 Following each swim workout and shower, swimmers should dry their ears thoroughly to help combat the problem referred to as “swimmers ear”.
 There are products you can purchase for swimmers ear from sporting goods stores or pharmacies.

 The Midwestern Swimming website has a list of other meets available to swimmers.
 You can click the link below to get meet information .Click here: http://www.mwswim.org/EventsCurrent.jsp?_tabid_=23291&team=mwslsc